PKU-ASAL/PKUWA/README.md

 ## PKUWA
 ---
 PKUWA(Protection Key in Userspace for WebAssembly) is a framework to provide linear memory protection for WebAssembly.
+The core part of PKUWA is the Domain Isolated Linear Memory (DILM) model that divides the linear memory into different domains and allows each WebAssembly function to access the memory in only one domain.
+Thus, by putting different functions into different domains, DILM can achieve memory isolation and prevent memory-related vulnerabilities in WebAssembly.

 ## Getting Started
 ---